Best AR 15 Stock: Getting It Right

-Slings also have something to do with purpose and some stocks feature built in attachment points.
-The way you want it set on a sling should be kept in mind.
-Check out a stocks with several possible placements like the Ergo F93 AR15 ProStock 8 Position Collapsible Stock.
+Slings also have something to do with purpose and some stocks feature built-in attachment points.
+The way you want it set in a sling should be kept in mind.
+Check out AR15 stocks with several possible placements like the B5 Systems Collapsible Precision AR 15 Stock.

-The better a stock fits to one’s form, the better it will be when the action starts.
+The better a stock fits your body, the better it will be when the action starts.
 It should be perfect when shouldered and conform to your cheek and body position when you are sighted on a target.
-Some are even simple solutions like the manual positioning of the cheek rest.
+The B5 Bravo Stock gives you a comfortable buttpad, plus a broad area for getting a perfect cheekweld.

 Adjustable or Fixed